red-jade/exa/README.md

 Conversion between different representations.

-A generic and flexible way to build graphs from vertices, vertex ranges, edges, chains and adjacency lists.
+A generic and flexible way to build graphs from vertices, vertex ranges, edges, edge chains and adjacency lists.

 Graf data allows self-loops and cyclic graphs, but no multi-edges (multiple edges between the same pair of vertices).

-Simple queries on the graph, such as lists of elements, presence of specific vert/edge and vertex classification.
+Simple queries on the graph, such as lists of elements, presence of specific vert/edge and vertex classification (source, sink, etc.)

 Functions to find:
 - vertex degrees